 Karen Kinsella is a biogeochemist at GZA GeoEnvironmental, Inc. in Glastonbury, Connecticut.
 She has more than 40 years of experience in the agricultural, analytical, construction, energy, environmental, and radionuclide sectors, and has taught chemistry and environmental science at the secondary school level.
 As an environmental consultant, her work involves investigation, management, and remediation of contaminants in groundwater, soil, wastewater, and solid waste, helping project teams in Connecticut, Massachusetts, Michigan, New Hampshire, Ohio, Pennsylvania, Rhode Island, and Wisconsin understand the environmental behavior and fate of chemicals.
 As a National Ground Water Association volunteer, Karen co-authored the 2017 guidance, "Groundwater and PFAS: State of Knowledge and Practice," and is a program advisor for the upcoming PFAS in Groundwater Workshop: "The Professional's Charge."
-Karen holds a M.S. degree in chemistry from Central Connecticut State University, and a Ph.D. in soil chemistry and microbiology from the University of Connecticut.
+Karen holds a M.S. degree in chemistry from Central Connecticut.
+During her post-doctoral research with the U.S. Department of Energy, she studied soil bacteria that remediate groundwater contaminated with uranium and other radionuclides from spent nuclear fuel and weapons research.